Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: DO-QAOA Method

 \subsection{Phase I: Graph Partitioning and Representative Selection}

 The process commences with an arbitrary input graph $G$ (Step 1 of Fig.\ \ref{fig:method_overview}).
 To mitigate the hardware constraints of NISQ devices, we employ a divide-and-conquer strategy (Step 2 of Fig.\ \ref{fig:method_overview}) that recursively partitions the graph by freezing $m$ highest-degree nodes into classical states $z_i \in \{+1, -1\}$.
 This decomposition generates a set of $2^m$ distinct sub-problems, denoted as $\{G_1^{(m)}, \dots, G_{2^m}^{(m)}\}$, which share the same underlying connectivity but differ in their induced linear magnetic fields.
-In the actual execution pipeline, we pick a specific $m$ and stick to it for that entire run.
-We select the nodes based strictly on ``degree centrality''.
+In the practical execution pipeline, we pick a specific $m$ and stick to it for that entire run.
+We select nodes strictly according to degree centrality.
 We sort all nodes by degree and pick the top $m$ nodes.
-If multiple nodes have the same high degree, we typically break ties by their node index (or a stable sort order) to ensure the experiment is reproducible.
+If multiple nodes share the same degree, we typically break ties by their node index (or a stable sort order) to ensure the experiment is reproducible.

+While the Landscape Similarity Principle ensures that any configuration within the set of $2^m$ sub-problems can serve as a valid representative without loss of generality, our pipeline systematically selects the first generated sub-problem (e.g., $G_1^{(1)}$ corresponding to $+1$ configuration) as the representative instance, denoted $G_{rep}^{(m)}$ (Step~3 of Fig.\ \ref{fig:method_overview}).
 Rather than independently optimizing all $2^m$ instances, which would incur exponential overhead in both quantum and classical computation, we exploit the Landscape Similarity Principle to reduce the training cost.
+By focusing full variational optimization on this single instance ($G_{rep}^{(m)}$), we extract the optimal parameters $\theta_{rep}^* = (\gamma_{rep}^*, \beta_{rep}^*)$.

 In the typical operating regime of our method, only a small number of high-degree (hotspot) qubits are frozen (default design uses $m = 1, 2, 3$), as is common for power-law and real-world graphs.

-In this case, the induced sub-problems exhibit highly correlated energy landscapes, and a single representative subcircuit is sufficient to capture the dominant optimization structure.
-Accordingly, we select a representative instance, denoted $G^{(m)}_{\mathrm{rep}}$ (Step~3 of Fig.\ \ref{fig:method_overview}), and perform a full optimization loops to obtain the optimal parameters $\bm{\theta}^*_{\mathrm{rep}} = (\gamma^*_{\mathrm{rep}}, \beta^*_{\mathrm{rep}})$ that minimize its energy landscape.
+Empirically, we observe that freezing additional qubits beyond this regime yields diminishing improvements in solution quality, and therefore does not justify the added computational cost (discussed in more detail in Appendix~\ref{sec:appendix_limits}).